-Students are NOT PERMITTED to take pictures or videos in class without teacher permission.
+Students are NOT PERMITTED to take pictures or videos on the school premises.
 Disciplinary action will result if students choose to ignore this rule.

 Sound/Music/Recording

 On all technology devices, chrome books or any technology device sound will be muted at all times, unless permission is obtained from the teacher for instructional purposes.